MathClubISIB/mathclubisib.github.io/content/past_activities/wrp/winter_2022.md

 - **Primary Reference:**
+    - _The Probabilistic Method_ -- Noga Alon, Joel Spencer
+    - _The Probability Theory of Additive Functions_ -- Patrick Billingsley
+    - _Introduction to Graph Theory_ -- Douglas West
-- **Group Leader:**
+- **Group Leader(s):**
+    - Prognadipto Majumder (B2)
+    - Deepta Basak (B2)
 - **Brief Sketch of Project:**
+    - We will introduce The Probabilistic Method as a tool for tackling problems in Graph Theory, Ramsey Theory, etc. A brief introduction to Graph Theory and Ramsey Theory will be given.
+    - We will discuss some Combinatorial Number Theory, along with some probabilistic techniques.
+    - We will talk about the Linearity of Expectation and show its use as a powerful tool in proving some results in Graph Theory and several other topics.
+    - We might discuss results like LLN (WLLN and SLLN) and CLT ,then move forward into Probabilistic Number Theory, especially the Probability Theory for Additive Functions.
+    - Finally, we will look into Probabilistic Analysis of Algorithms and Randomized Algorithms.

-The following people, apart from the group leader, have completed the reading project by going through, in detail, all the assigned parts and participating in the discussions.
+The following people, apart from the group leader(s), have completed the reading project by going through, in detail, all the assigned parts and participating in the discussions.

 The project is officially completed.